 At this point, many are ready to hand the Oscar to “Black Panther” star Michael B. Jordan, given Killmonger’s status as the most layered Marvel villain thus far.

 Remember, no film is deemed a frontrunner until I have seen it.
+Lists are in alphabetical order.

 Russell Hornsby (“The Hate U Give”)